 After a hundred photos and after crossing the bridge over the river Reno, finally the village of Sant’Alberto is at the horizon.

-But it’s getting late and there’s no time to stop, so I take Via Mandriole and then Via Romea along the Valle della Canna and then San Vitale pine forest and the oasis Punte Alberete, natural treasures northern of Ravenna.
+But it’s getting late and there’s no time to stop, so I take Via Mandriole and then Via Romea along the Valle della Canna and then Pine Forest of San Vitale and the Oasis of Punte Alberete, natural treasures northern of Ravenna.

 Author